 Weight: 31oz (varies slightly by torso size)

 Volume: 55L (3,400 cu. in.) main body

 That's enough information to get you started on ultralight backpacking gear!

 It's kind of addictive, and definitely easier on your knees and back.

 Also, more reasonably priced than one big buying spree.

 Only you can decide whether or not to invest your time, brain power and money into lightening up your pack.

 No matter where you decide to shed weight, please realize that you're way ahead of where hikers were just a few decades ago.

 And never pass up a chance to ask questions, pick up someone's pack and mentally weigh it against yours (with permission, of course), or read about what other hikers are doing.

+I'm taking a sensible, rational approach with the goal of lightening up as I age.
 I love to talk about the merits, and drawbacks, of ultralight backpacking gear.